waldyrious/downstyler/README.md

   but using hand-picked default styles, rather than reset.css's nuclear approach.

-**Downstyle**, on the other hand, is intended as a stand-alone style — one that pays homage to HTML's natural readability and flexibility and attempts to produce readable and visually pleasing output while remaining faithful to the default look of unstyled HTML.
+**Downstyle**, on the other hand, is intended as a stand-alone style — one that pays homage to HTML's natural readability and flexibility, and attempts to produce readable and visually pleasing output, while remaining faithful to the default look of unstyled HTML.

 It follows the philosophy brilliantly championed by [Fluidity](http://fluidity.sexy),